Fighting Money Laundering with Statistics and Machine Learning: Client Risk Profiling

 Badal-Valero \textit{et al.} \cite{BadalValero2018} combine Benford's Law and four machine learning models.
 Benford's Law \cite{Benford1938} gives an empirical distribution of leading digits.
 The authors use it to extract features from financial statements.
 Specifically, they consider statements from $335$ suppliers to a company on trial for money laundering.
 Of these, 23 suppliers have been investigated and labeled as colluders.
 All other (non-investigated) suppliers are treated as benevolent.
 The motivating idea is that any colluders, hiding in the non-investigated group, should be misclassified by the employed models.
 These include a logistic regression, feedforward neural network, decision tree, and random forest.
 Random forests \cite{Breiman2001}, in particular, combine multiple decision trees.
 Every tree uses a random subset of features in every node split.
 To address class imbalance, i.e., the unequal distribution of labels, the authors investigate weighting and synthetic minority oversampling \cite{Chawla2002}.
 The former weighs observations during training, giving higher importance to data from the minority class.
 The latter balances the data before training, generating synthetic observations of the minority class.
 According to the authors, synthetic minority oversampling works the best.
 However, the conclusion is apparently based on simulated evaluation data.

 Gonz\'alez and Val\'asquez \cite{Gonzalez2013} employ a decision tree, feedforward neural network, and Bayesian network to model Chilean firms using false invoices.
 Bayesian networks \cite{Pearl1985}, in particular, are probabilistic models that represent variable dependencies via directed acyclic graphs.
 The authors use data on 582,161 firms, 1,692 of which have been labeled as either fraudulent or non-fraudulent.
 Features include information about previous audits and taxes paid.
-Because the majority of the firms are unlabeled, the authors first use unsupervised learning to characterize high-risk behavior.
+Because most firms are unlabeled, the authors first use unsupervised learning to characterize high-risk behavior.
 To this end, they employ self-organizing maps \cite{Kohonen2004} and neural gas \cite{Martinetz1991}.
-Both are neural network techniques that build on competitive learning \cite{Rumelhart1985} rather than the error-correction (i.e., gradient-based optimization).
+Both are neural network techniques that build on competitive learning \cite{Rumelhart1985} rather than error correction (i.e., gradient-based optimization).
 While the methods do produce clusters with some behavioral patterns, they do not appear useful for false invoice detection.
 On the labeled training data, the feedforward neural network achieves the best performance.